KernFerm/War-Card-Game/README.md

 For questions, see the `website/` folder for contact info and more!

 ---
-Made with ❤️ by the Card Game War team!
+Made with ❤️ by the BubblesTheDev!